williamcioffi/egsocial/docs/readme.md

 stopifnot(!any(sapply(dat_list, function(l) length(unique(l$FirstYearSighted))) != 1))
 ```

-Now, we'll make a table of birth days, first sightings, and deaths and save it as an intermediate output.
+Now, we'll make a table of birthdays, first sightings, and deaths and save it as an intermediate output.
 Deaths are calculated two ways:

 1. a behavior code of "DEAD" in `dat` can indicate a sighting of a deceased animal